taghead/Discord-TicTacToe/Games/TicTacToe/README.md

     - giphy_client      (Python Module)
     - mysql-connector   (Python Module)

-## Operating System Compatability
-This bot should work as long as you have python and an SQL server.
-This has currently been tested on the following:
-- Ubuntu
-- Debian
-- DietPi
-- DietPi using Docker

 ## Setup using the setup script
 The setup script requires the following environement variables